Trading Strategies Generated Pathwise by Functions of Market Weights: Empirical results

 \section{Empirical results}

-We present some empirical results regarding the behavior of additively-generated portfolios as in the previous section, using historical market data.
-We first analyze the value function $V^{\varphi}(\cdot)$ of these portfolios with respect to the market by decomposing it with generating functional $G$ and corresponding Gamma functional $\Gamma^G$ in \eqref{Eq: value of ATS}.
+We present some empirical results regarding the behavior of additively-generated portfolios in the Section~\ref{sec: 6}, using historical market data.
+We first analyze the value function $V^{\varphi}(\cdot)$ of these portfolios with respect to the market by decomposing it with generating function $G$ and corresponding Gamma function $\Gamma^G$ in \eqref{Eq: value of ATS}.
 Especially, we show that all value functions of portfolios in Section~\ref{sec: 6} outperform the market portfolio.
 Then, we present that the different choice of the parameter $p$, explained in Remark~\ref{Re: Reducing threshold in entropy example}, indeed significantly influences the performance of portfolios.